Sit up straight when I'm talking to you, son!

 - Steven Curtis Chapman's song Got To B Tru.

 - "Blackout" by Linkin Park.
 Now wait, how can a band that's well-known for fusing rock and hip-hop by having a competent rapper/producer in their ranks possibly be here?
-Well, when it's their Bono/Scott Weiland-esque lead singer rapping, it falls under this trope.
+Well, when it's their Bono/Scott Weiland-esque lead singer, Chester Bennington, rapping and screaming at the same time, it falls under this trope.